The Shell House

 By Tim Cotroneo

 Ask any Isla Mujeres taxi driver about the truth behind the island’s seashell home and you’ll notice his eyes in the rear view mirror becoming very round.
 The driver usually answers by telling of a mammoth conch shell washing up along the southeastern edge of the Isla Mujeres’ coastline.

 If you’re interested in seeing evidence of this giant seashell, the taxi driver responds by driving south from the Isla Mujeres ferry dock.
-During a picturesque 15-minute drive showcasing the Caribbean Sea, the driver will explain the conch meat inside this seashell was so abundant it was able to feed the entire island.
+During a picturesque 15-minute drive showcasing the Caribbean Sea, the driver explains that the conch meat inside this seashell was so abundant it fed the entire island.

 The story that there was enough conch meat to feed an entire island is more fiction than fact.
-The idea that a home has been built in the likeness of a conch shell is amazingly true.
+The idea that a home was built in the likeness of a conch shell is amazingly true.

 Eduardo and his wife Raquel would eventually settle on Isla Mujeres.
 When his older brother, artist Octavio Ocampo, came to visit, he requested that Eduardo build him an art studio so he could paint during future stays.
-Eduardo decided his brother’s new studio and residence would be a chance to realize his dream of designing a house built in the image of a seashell.
+Eduardo decided his brother’s new studio and residence would be an opportunity to realize his dream of designing a house built in the image of a seashell.

 The house was originally a single story.
 Eduardo wanted the main residence to also include a peak, just like a conch shell.
 He started constructing this aspect of the home himself.
 Eduardo needed to work solo on the home’s upper level because the idea of adding jagged twirling peaks on either side of the concrete rooftop was too hard for the workers to imagine, let alone construct.